catherinel04/snakegame/README.md

 # snakegame
-Using html and javascript to create functional snake game
+Using html and javascript to create a snake game

+**Instructions:**
+Clone this repo and open a preview or live server in vs code